jwcollectives/jwcollectives.github.io/_posts/2020-8-25-Second-Article.md

 ---
 layout: post
-title: Title of your article
+title: This is the new title of the article
 published: true
 ---